-Email: chaw@cs.umaine.edu.
+Email: chaw@cs.umaine.edu

 Use email only for messages unsuitable for the newsgroup.
 (See below.)
-Please put the string Capstone near the beginning of the Subject header of your messages to me.
+Please use only this email address and put the string COS497 near the beginning of the Subject header of your messages to me.
+All other messages may be ignored.

 Web: http://cs.umaine.edu/~chaw/.